HarunMbaabu/Flask-and-Docker-Application-Demo/README.md

 > A **Dockerfile** is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build users can create an automated build that executes several command-line instructions in succession.

+>> Docker images are read-only templates used to build containers.
+Containers are deployed instances created from those templates.
+Images and containers are closely related, and are essential in powering the Docker software platform.

 Follow 👉🏻 [this](https://docs.docker.com/engine/install/) guide to install docker engine locally in your system

 ---